PrzemyslawSalek/adventofcode/1/README.md

 The fifth-smallest numbers in each list are `3` and `5`, a distance of `2`.
 Finally, the largest number in the left list is `4`, while the largest number in the right list is `9`; these are a distance `5` apart.
 To find the total distance between the left list and the right list, add up the distances between all of the pairs you found.
 In the example above, this is `2 + 1 + 0 + 1 + 2 + 5`, a total distance of `11`!

+Your actual left and right lists contain many location IDs.
+What is the total distance between your lists?

+Your puzzle answer was `1765812`.

 ## --- Part Two ---
 Your analysis only confirmed what everyone feared: the two lists of location IDs are indeed very different.